RodrigoAlmeida99/crawlers_scheduler/README.md

 ### Author

-**Rodrigo Almeida** — conceived, architected and implemented end to end.
+**Rodrigo Almeida.** Conceived, architected and implemented end to end.
 The system evolved from a single-purpose FME scheduler into a general-purpose, multi-runtime orchestrator that the team relies on daily to keep its data fresh.